 Do you want some more news regarding The Last Ship?

 Be sure to like CarterMatt on Facebook for the latest updates!
 There will be more throughout the hiatus … regardless of when the show premieres.
 (Photo: TNT.)Love TV?
-Subscribe to our YouTube for video updates!
+Be sure to like CarterMatt on Facebook for more updates!